romainsacchi/carculator/docs/introduction.rst

 How to install this package?
 ----------------------------

-**Carculator** is a Python package, and is primarily to be used from within a Python 3.x environment.
+``carculator`` is a Python package, and is primarily to be used from within a Python 3.x environment.
-Because **Carculator** is still at an early development stage, it is a good idea to install it in a separate environment, such as a conda environment::
+Because ``carculator`` is still at an early development stage, it is a good idea to install it in a separate environment, such as a conda environment::

     conda create -n <name of the environment> python=3.7